Postman

 PC_Paris_2390

-I think I looked about the same way like this young woman when I first came across PC Paris cards of the extreme colour type.
+I think I looked about the same way when I first came across PC Paris cards of the ‘extreme’ colouring type.

-They did also quite normal cards (of good quality and exact hand or stencil-colouring!) like this card no. 2390.
-The hair cut/style already shows when this card was produced, c. mid 1920’s - early 1930’s.
+PC Paris produced also quite normal cards (of good quality and exact hand or stencil-colouring!) like this card no. 2390.
+The hair cut/style already indicates when this card was produced, c. mid 1920’s - early 1930’s.
 Not p/u with undated message in German language.

 P_C_Paris_1688 P_C_Paris_1060